CodeChemist: Test-Time Scaling for Low-Resource Code Generation via Functional Knowledge Transfer: Abstract

 \section{Abstract}

-Code Large Language Models (CodeLLMs) are increasingly used in code generation tasks across a wide range of applications.
-However, their performance is often inconsistent across different programming languages (PLs), with low-resource PLs suffering the most due to limited training data.
-In this paper, we present \codetool, a novel and efficient framework for test-time scaling that enables functional knowledge transfer from high-resource to low-resource PLs using generated test cases. \codetool first generates and executes code in high-resource PLs to create test cases that encapsulate functional knowledge.
-It then uses multi-temperature hedged sampling to generate code snippets in the low-resource PL and selects the best one based on the pass rate of the test cases.
-Our extensive experiments show that \codetool outperforms existing test-time scaling approaches, boosting the performance of code generation for low-resource PLs without requiring any model retraining.
+Code Large Language Models (CodeLLMs) have been widely adopted for Natural Language to Programming Language code generation, powering applications with large user bases.
+Their performance, however, varies sharply across programming languages (PLs) and is particularly suboptimal for low-resource PLs due to data scarcity, limiting their overall usability.
+In this work, we introduce \codetool, a simple yet effective, training-free test-time scaling framework that transfers the model's functional knowledge from high-resource to low-resource PLs via synthesized test cases, without relying on external models.
+Specifically, \codetool first applies multi-temperature hedged sampling to generate a pool of candidate solutions in the low-resource PL and synthesizes a set of test inputs.
+It then estimates uncertainty: when uncertainty is low, it selects the output via in-language majority voting; otherwise, it constructs cross-lingual I/O test oracles by executing high-resource reference programs and selects the candidate with the highest pass rate.
+Extensive experiments demonstrate that \codetool significantly outperforms existing test-time scaling methods, improving code generation for both low-resource PLs (e.g., Lua) and complex-syntax PLs (e.g., C++, Java) without retraining.